Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 d.
 You will cut and paste entries for each of 4 entries: 1 for SPF, 1 for DKIM, 1 for MX, and 1 for DMARC.

-💡 Tip: You may want to have 3 screens simultaneously open on your computer: 1\.
+> 💡 Tip: You may want to have 3 screens simultaneously open on your computer: 1\.
 These instructions 2\.
 Scaleway 3\.
 Porkbun

 i.
 SPF

 1. At Porkbun, from the Type menu, select **TXT** 💡Tip: be sure to change *from* CNAME *to* TXT.
 2. At Scaleway, there is no entry to copy this time At Porkbun, **leave Host blank**.
-3. At Scaleway, copy the **Value data**. 🤔Advice: we think it is the upper Value as you should have no SPF Name yet.
+3. At Scaleway, copy the **Value data**. 🤔 Advice: we think it is the upper Value as you should have no SPF Name yet.
 At Porkbun, paste it into **Answer**.
 4. Leave TTL as 600\.
 5. For Notes:💡This is optional.
 We used Scaleway SPF entry
 6. Select **Add.**